davidstevenrose/SECMinecraftServerDocs/Documentation and Rules/server_documentation.md

 Save the file and exit.
 Run minecraft for the first time using `./start.sh` and accept the EULA agreement as stated above.
 Running the new spigot server is now eauivalent to running a normal minecraft server.
 Make sure to run `screen ./start.sh` or the server wll shut down when you close your ssh connection.
 If a new ssh connection is started, run the following command to open the running server: `screen -r`.
 Run `stop` to stop the server.

+## Adding new plugins
+After the club officers have approved the inclusion of a new spigot or bukkit plugin, the plugin will have to be loaded into the server.
+To do this, move the plugin, which is a .JAR file, into the plugin folder located in the server directory.
+This folder should automatically be generated upon the first run of the server.
+Plugins can be added while the server is running.
+For plugins to take effect, the server must be stopped from the console.
+After rerunning the server, configuration files, if any, are generated.
+To apply the effects of the config, use the command `/reload`.
+To update plugins without stopping the server, create a folder called `update` in the plugins directory.
+Download the plugin you want to update; make sure the file name matches the name of the plugin in the plugins directory.
+Run `/reload` in game to make the following plugin updates.

 ## Reference:
 https://www.vpsserver.com/community/tutorials/4005/minecraft-spigot-bukkit-server-on-ubuntu/